Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-Use the above information to choose a datacenter closest to your audience and least prone to failure.
-From our experience, Singapore and Japan can be a good location for hosting your website if you do not host your website within Vietnam (hosts in Japan are sometimes slightly more expensive).
+Use the above information to choose a data center closest to your audience and least prone to failure.
+From our experience, Singapore and Japan can be good locations for hosting your website if you do not host your website within Vietnam (hosts in Japan are sometimes slightly more expensive).

 When you use a web hosting provider, you put your data on that particular provider's physical servers and hope that they strictly follow all the security protocols and secure your data.
 If your data is very important, consider the hosting providers thoroughly.
 From our observation (not fact), some web hosting providers in Vietnam do not strictly follow the security processes to safeguard the hosted data.

-- If your require Vietnamese support then probably your only choice will be hosting providers within Vietnam.
-If you are fine with English support then you will have a much wider range of choice since most global hosting providers provide support in English.
+If you require Vietnamese support then probably your only choice will be hosting providers within Vietnam.
+If you are fine with English support then you will have a much wider range of choices since most global hosting providers provide support in English.